RyanU1328/KVM-import/README.md

-# This folder is a way to import a KVM onto a new baremetal machine.
+# This repo is a way to import a KVM onto a new baremetal machine.
 ## It **only** works for KVM's that are based on the default NAT network format.

 Before you copy the KVM image you should remove the system-id field from the arango-database, and any uls identifiers.